Pokeno game

-Pokeno is a game manufactured by United States Playing Card Company.
+Pokeno is a game created by United States Playing Card Company.
 First released in 1930, the game is a combination of poker and keno (or lotto) and is similar to the game of bingo in several aspects.

 Gameplay

-The game can be played by between 2 and 13 people.
+The game can be played by 2 to 13 players.
 The dealer places five ranks of five squares across the board for a total of 25 squares.
 With another deck of cards at hand, cards are turned over one at a time and each player who has a board with that playing card pictured places a poker chip or other marking device over the square.
 The first player to get five squares in a row is the winner.

 Methods of scoring

 There are many possible ways to keep score in Pokeno.